rzzzwilson/DigitalVFO/README.rst

 It should be possible to do all this with an interface made up of:

 * A 16x2 display, and
-* A rotary encode, with switch.
+* A rotary encoder, with switch.

-Using the above the user can move a 'column selection' indication in the frequency display by pressing down on the encode knob and rotating the knob.
-With the knob up rotation just increments or decrements the selected digit with over- and under-flow occurring to the left of the selected digit.
+Using the above the user can move a 'column selection' indication in the frequency display by pressing down on the encoder knob and then rotating it.
+With the knob up, rotation just increments or decrements the selected digit with over- and under-flow occurring to the left of the selected digit.
+This is pretty much they way everybody it.

 It would also be nice if the VFO remembered the frequency and selected digit if the power is lost and then restored.